j-goodz/consensys_final/avoiding_common_attacks.md

 #### Measures taken to protect against common attacks

-- EthPM library SafeMath was used to protect uint values from underflow / overflow.
+- This project uses an Ownable contract with an emergency stop feature allowing the contract owner to pause function execution.
+This can be reverted once an risks to the contract or dApp ave been mitigaed.

-- Implemented a circuit breaker / emergency stop using simple moodifiers.
-Only the contract owner can use this feature.
+- EthPM library SafeMath was used to protect uint values from Integer Overflow and Underflow.
+This library is imported from OpenZeppelin.

 - In the function acceptSubmission, the transfer of funds is the last sequential execution to mitigate reentrancy attacks.